 Similarly, if I have a massive to do list and I don’t know where to start, I get that all-too-familiar rush of panic that squelches my motivation.
 Does this ever happen to you?

 If so, rather than allowing anxiety creep inside your chest, try taking it in stride by following these four simple steps:

-1. Begin the day with your most challenging task,
+1. Begin the day with your most challenging task, but start small.

 I know this sounds a little contradictory, but hear me out.